anvil-ui/anvil/docs/INTERNALS.md

 using parameters noted in corresponding extension, and `DSLGeneratorTask` is a task which manages the process.

-* `trikita.module` is the companion plugin which unifies accompanying tasks of setting up publishing and basic configuration of the project.
+* `dev.inkremental.module` is the companion plugin which unifies accompanying tasks of setting up publishing and basic configuration of the project.

 Let's walk through the process of code generation.